ietf-scitt/use-cases/openssf_metrics.md

 ## activitypub extensions for security.txt

 A methodology allowing organizations to nominate security contact points and policies via ActivityPub Actors.
+This allows for notifications to be federated of new lifecycle events.
+These lifecycle events might be VEX, SBOM, CSAF security advisory information, repository events, etc.

 VEX documents should be aligned with the either the https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html or OpenVEX specs: https://www.chainguard.dev/unchained/accelerate-vex-adoption-through-openvex.
 We can then communicate the IDs via ActivityPub like so.